 Korea, Then and Now

 John McWaters compares his memories of Korea in the 1950s and Korea today.
 When he left Korea after the war, there were only three buildings still standing in Seoul.
 When he returned in 2016, he witnessed a very modern and highly developed city.
 He shares how continuously impressed he is by the changes Korea is undergoing.

 Why Should We Study the Korean War?

-John McWaters talks about why he believes students need to learn about Korea, and why it has become known as the forgotten war.
+John McWaters speaks about why he believes students need to learn about Korea and why it has become known as the forgotten war.
 He reflects on his experiences talking to high school students about the Korean War.
 He wants to correct the public perception of the forgotten war and frame it as an important victory, as we saved a fine country and enabled it to become the impressive nation is it today.
-He also recollects the brilliant reception he received from South Koreans on his Revisit Korea trip.
+He recollects the brilliant reception he received from South Koreans on his Revisit Korea trip.

 Origins of the Tell America Program

 John McWaters describes the Tell America program, a program in which Korean War Veterans go into high school classrooms in central Florida to teach students about the Korean War.
 National Geographic provided maps for the program, which immediately sent him down memory lane.
 He remembered the towns and villages he visited.
 Thanks to the maps, he was able to grow the program.